BFavier/bfavier.github.io/introduction_to_machine_learning/introduction_to_machine_learning.md

 ![linear and polynomials models](images/linear_regression/linear_regression.png)

-Polynomials are in theory universal regressors (see Lagrange polynomial interpolation).
+Polynomials are in theory universal approximators (see Lagrange polynomial interpolation).
 In practice they generalize poorly to new data, especially with high polynomial orders.
 And as illustrated below its expressive power scales poorly with polynomial order.
 Even for a simple 1D function such has the absolute value.
 For this reason this kind of models are usualy restricted to linear models or low order polynomials.
 They are used alone to describe low complexity functions, as piecewise linear function or piecewise polynomials for more complex functions (for example NASA polynomials fitted to describe thermodynamic parameters).

 ![poor fitting with polynomial](images/gif_v_shape_linear_regression/v_shape.gif)